JosephGabito/stacktrace/readme.md

 # Stacktrace for WordPress

-**Stacktrace** is a powerful, lightweight debugging and performance profiling tool for WordPress developers.
+**Stacktrace** is a powerful, lightweight debugging and performance profiling tool for WordPress developers and site builders.
 It helps you **track, log, and analyze** slow database queries, API calls, hooks, and plugin conflicts in real time.

 ## 🚀 Why Use Stacktrace?